Join InterNations

 How Much is Health Insurance?

 This depends entirely on the plan you purchase, what is included in your coverage, and the level of coverage.
-The average cost of health insurance in Australia in 2018 was 166 AUD (115 USD) per month.
-The average hospital insurance was roughly 2,000 AUD (1,382 USD) per year, and extra policies cost approximately 850 AUD (587 USD) annually.
-The following outlines the average cost per month, which includes general treatment and hospital insurance, based on level of coverage for 2019.
+The average cost of health insurance in Australia in 2024 was 160 AUD (108 USD) per month.

-In April 2019, the Australian government also introduced a new tiering system for hospital insurance: basic, bronze, silver, and gold.
-The average price per month based on a single policy across ten funds in Sydney was as follows:
+In April 2019, the Australian government introduced a new tiering system for hospital insurance: basic, bronze, silver, and gold.
+The average cost of hospital insurance in is as follows:

 Types of Health Insurance Plans